My Best Advice for Joyous Solo Travel

 Walking Tours

 A great place to find walking tours led by enthusiastic locals is GuruWalk.
-Many tours specialize in specific interests, such as the architecture tour I took in Bath and the Hidden Gems tour I went on in Athens.
+Many of the guides specialize in specific interests.
+In Bath, the guide was enthusiastic about architecture, while in Athens, the guide loved sharing his extensive knowledge of ancient history.

 Here are some GuruWalks to check out in Paris.

-You can also sign up for tours in museums.
-Led by curators, these tours are usually very informative and provide a more in-depth understanding of the exhibits than you may get on your own.
+You can also sign up for guided tours in museums.
+Led by curators and usually free, these tours are almost always very informative and provide a more in-depth understanding of the exhibits than you may get on your own.

 I typically don’t rent a car when I’m traveling solo.
 Even with GPS, navigating can be a challenge, especially in Europe and the UK where the traffic, not to mention parking, is frequently horrendous.
 The easiest and safest way to see the local countryside is to take small group day tours.

-Choose tours that don’t involve long commutes to get to the tour location.
+Choose tours that don’t involve long commutes to get to the destination.
 For example, instead of taking a tour of the Cotswolds that embarks from London, spend a night or two in Oxford, Bath or Stratford-upon-Avon and pick up a tour from there.
-You’ll spend most of your day touring the Cotswolds rather than spending two hours each way on the motorway.
+You’ll spend most of your day joyriding around the Cotswolds rather than spending two hours each way on the motorway.

 Multi-Day Tours

 You may also wish to take the occasional multi-day tour when you’re traveling solo.
-Recently, I took a four-day tour around Southwest England with Rabbie’s Tours – Get the Best Out of Southwest England on a Rabbie’s Small Group Tour.
+Recently, I took a four-day tour around Southwest England with Rabbie’s Tours.
 Only four other people were on the 16-seat bus so there was lots of room to stretch out!

-While these tours can be a bit exhausting, you do cover a lot of ground efficiently and see hidden corners that you might miss if traveling by train.
+While these tours can be a bit exhausting, they can also be a great way to meet people if you’re so inclined.
+You also cover a lot of ground efficiently and see hidden corners you might miss if traveling by train.

 To find good tours, check GetYourGuide and Tiqets.com.
 Here are a few options in Germany, France, and Italy from GetYourGuide.